| Seven

 You can always find online a resource/organizing principal that clearly articulates the

-7) remind people that what they are doing matters by
+"why" you are doing what you are doing. finally--and probably most important-- 7) remind people that what they are doing matters by

 telling incidents and specifics about how volunteering/mentoring/cleaning up/etc.